hassanshaikley/AOTB/Notes.md

 Hackers
   Dont ban hackers, put them in a server together

-Javascript
-  Use require.js for shared code between client and server

 Takeaway:
   I have random numbers without knowing the importance when re-reading the code.

-Use GPL as a license